Home

 "Oro y Plata"

-The Montana state motto is a Spanish motto and in English it means "Gold and Silver".
-The Montana state motto was selected at the same time as the territorial seal for the state of Montana back in 1865.
+The Montana state motto is a Spanish motto and in English it means "Gold and Silver" and was selected at the same time as the territorial seal for the state of Montana back in 1865.

 The reason for choosing the Montana motto "Gold and Silver" is the great historical impact the findings of rich metals in the Montana Mountains has had on Montana.
 The reason for the Montana motto being in Spanish is simply: it sounded nice to the ear.